 A final requirement is mobile wipe.
 Laptops get lost, left on airplanes, airport security lines or even at the local coffee shop.
 When they are lost users have to worry about both personal and business information being compromised.
 With remote wipe IT can put the users mind at ease, not only can they provide them with a new laptop that was just how they left it, thanks to good backups, they also, thanks to remote wipe don’t have to worry about their data on the old system.

 Ransomware is yet another reason to protect endpoints, especially considering the high percentage of unique data that is on these devices.
 Since endpoints are also on the front lines of cyber-threats, providing frequent and transparent protection is critical.
-To learn more join us on our upcoming live webinar, “4 Steps to Protecting Endpoints from Ransomware,” on March 22nd at 1:45 p.m.
-ET/10:45 a.m.
-PT.
+To learn more join us on our on demand webinar “4 Steps to Protecting Endpoints from Ransomware”.